AbdulJ-7/agent-csv-parser/README.md

      - The script will save a `token.json` file for future authentication
      - This token will be valid until you revoke access or it expires

-## OAuth Consent Screen Configuration

-When setting up the OAuth consent screen in Google Cloud Console, follow these guidelines:

-1. **User Type**:
-   - Choose "External" unless you have a Google Workspace organization
-   - Note that external applications require verification if used by more than 100 users
-   - For personal use or small teams, you can proceed in "Testing" mode

-2. **App Information**:
-   - App name: Choose a descriptive name like "CSV to JSON Converter"
-   - User support email: Your email address
-   - Developer contact information: Your email address

-3. **Scopes**:
-   - Add these scopes:
-     - `https://www.googleapis.com/auth/spreadsheets` (See, edit, create, and delete your spreadsheets)
-     - `https://www.googleapis.com/auth/drive.file` (View and manage files created with this app)

-4. **Test Users**:
-   - Add your own Google email address as a test user
-   - Add emails for any team members who need access
-   - In testing mode, only authorized test users can access the application

-5. **Publishing Status**:
-   - For personal or internal team use, you can keep the app in "Testing" status
-   - Production status with verification is only needed for public distribution

 ## Configuration

 Edit `config.yaml` to customize: